SallyChen1901/EnergyPlus-Intro-Guide/README.md

 1. Introduction
    - There are two files in this directory.
 The pdf file provides detailed description, while the power point can be referred to as an outline of the pdf guide.
    - This guide include introduction to basics of EnergyPlus.
 It also includes a description of the overall building scheme of an EnergyPlus model.
 For more detailed descriptions of specific step or for an example, please see Example directory.
-1. HVAC System;
+2. Variable Reference
-2. Construction;
+   - Include short explanation, example values and default values of variables related to construction and HVAC system.
-3. Scheduling;
+   - This is not a complete variable reference.
+For the complete input and output reference, please refer to EnergyPlus documentation *InputOuputReference*.
-4. Example (CMU Scott Hall Room 6002)
+3. Example (CMU Scott Hall Room 6002)

 # Download and Versions